srikanthmalla/Traffic_Sign_Classifier/README.md

 ## Visualizing the Neural Network

-Vizualizing the parameters of the first convolution layer for stop sign looks like this
+Vizualizing the parameters of the first convolution layer for yield sign looks like this
 ![alt text](https://github.com/srikanthmalla/Traffic_Sign_Classifier/blob/master/visualize.png)